Ražnatović celebration on the occasion of the birth of Krstan | Fun - Breaking Latest News

 See description

-RAŽNATOVIĆ PREPARED A BIRTHDAY FESTIVAL!
-The first guests knocked on the door – a villa decorated to the last detail, here is DAD!
+THE RAŽNATOVIĆ FESTIVAL PREPARED FOR KRSTAN’S BIRTHDAY: The first guests knocked on the door – the villa was decorated to the last detail

 Source: Kurir / Damir DervišagićNo. picture: 11